KBS World (TV channel): Programming

-Programs on KBS World are sourced from KBS's two domestic television services; KBS1 and KBS2.
-Just about all genres of programming can be seen in KBS World television service including news, dramas, documentaries and children's programming.
-Broadcasts mostly in Korean, it also shows an English language news bulletin, KBS World News Today, on weekdays, and other original productions like The Three Colors of Korea.
+Programs on KBS World are sourced among the domestic KBS1 and KBS2 services, and include a broad schedule of programming, including news, dramas, and formerly documentaries and children's programming.
+Broadcasts mostly in Korean, it also shows an English language news bulletin, KBS World News Today.
+Series licensed to other broadcasters and other streaming services outside South Korea, such as Netflix and Disney+, are covered up with alternate programming if required.

 Sister channels

 KBS World also operates KBS Korea, which airs Korean news, current affairs, talk shows, documentaries and culturally-oriented programming for overseas Koreans.